“Very patient and understanding. Explains everything very well.”

-Neuro-ophthalmology is a subspecialty of both neurology and ophthalmology.
+Neuro-ophthalmology is a team effort of specialists in both neurology and ophthalmology.
 It covers a wide range of specific visual problems that are related to the nervous system – visual problems that do not originate with the eyes themselves.

 We use almost half of the brain for vision-related activities, including sight and moving the eyes.
 Neuro-ophthalmology, a subspecialty of both neurology and ophthalmology, requires specialized training and expertise in problems of the eye, brain, nerves and muscles.

-Our neuro-ophthalmology specialists bridge the fields of ophthalmology and neurology.
-They diagnose and treat those with neurological and systemic diseases that affect vision and eye movements.
-Patients with poorly defined visual symptoms or conditions that remain unresolved despite previous ophthalmic and neurologic evaluations may benefit by seeing a neuro-ophthalmologist for further evaluation.
+Neuro-ophthalmology requires a team approach to care, with specialists from the fields of both ophthalmology and neurology.
+Together, they diagnose and treat people with neurological and systemic diseases that affect vision and eye movements.
+Patients with poorly defined visual symptoms or conditions that remain unresolved despite previous ophthalmic and neurologic evaluations may benefit by seeing a neuro-ophthalmology team for further evaluation.

 When it comes to neuro-ophthalmology, insist on an expert

-Our neuro-ophthalmology specialist is Board-Certified and very experienced -- quality and experience you can trust.
+Our ophthalmologists are experienced eye specialists who are all Board-Certified.
 We utilize the latest technology and enjoy an excellent reputation with collaborative physicians and high patient satisfaction.
 From the first moment a friendly staff member greets you, throughout your diagnosis and treatment, you’ll receive the compassionate care and personal attention that you deserve.

 What neuro-ophthalmic conditions do you treat?

-Our neuro-ophthalmology specialists conduct comprehensive evaluations and diagnoses of a wide range of neurological and systemic diseases that affect the eyes.
-Especially for patients with poorly defined visual symptoms or conditions that remain unresolved despite previous ophthalmic and neurologic evaluations, our neuro-ophthalmologists can often help diagnose, and then treat, the problem.
+Working with your neurologist, our specialists conduct comprehensive evaluations and diagnoses of a wide range of systemic diseases that affect the eyes.
+Especially for patients with poorly defined visual symptoms or conditions that remain unresolved despite previous ophthalmic and neurologic evaluations, our experienced ophthalmologists can often help diagnose, and then treat, the problem.
 A sampling of neuro-ophthalmic conditions includes:

-Our neuro-ophthalmology specialists routinely work collaboratively with specialists across multiple medical disciplines to provide comprehensive, individualized neuro-ophthalmic care.
-For example, we work closely with Endocrinology, Neurology, Neuroradiology, Neurosurgery, Oncology, Otorhinolaryngology, Radiation Oncology, Stroke Care Specialists, among others.
+Our ophthalmologists routinely work collaboratively with specialists across multiple medical disciplines to provide comprehensive, individualized neuro-ophthalmic care.
+For example, we work closely with specialists in Endocrinology, Neurology, Neuroradiology, Neurosurgery, Oncology, Otorhinolaryngology, Radiation Oncology, and Stroke Care Specialists, among others.

-“He took his time and explained everything to me on what is going to happen.
-I would recommend Dr. Goldberg to everyone I know.”
+“He took his time and explained everything to me on what is going to happen.”

 What do our patients say?